Techtonica/curriculum/react-js/react-part-3-state.md

 ### Motivation

 React allows developers to create large web applications that can change data without reloading the page.
-The changes are managed as the component's "state".
-React watches state, and only changes parts of the page where teh state changes.
+The changes are managed as the component's _state_.
+React watches _state_, and only changes parts of the page where the state changes.

 [Facebook](https://www.facebook.com) created React as a framework to create reuseable components, like posts or comments, and allow the user see updates instantly.
-For example, submitting a new comment would be add it to the state.
-Because the state changed in the post, the comment section would automatically update, while the image or title wouldn't have to update.
+For example, submitting a new comment would add that new data to the _state_.
+Because the _state_ changed in the post, the comment section would automatically update, while the image or title wouldn't have to update.
 This takes a lot less computing power, and it is more satisfying than having to refresh the page to notice the change.

 ### Objectives